lihanwen1017769643/engg1340comp2113/README.md

    Each round the current situation of lands ownership and the amount of property of each player will be output .
 * Program codes in multiple files

+  - For initialize the game: file game_init.cpp serves as the code for initializing the game.
   - For the rolling the dices process: one file will be served as the code for roll() function.
+  - For moving forward: one file will be served as the code for move() function.
   - For the purchasing lands & paying rent process: one file for the land_manip() function.
   - For game status: file "data.txt" for storing the status of the most recent game.
-  - In the main() function file:  code for asking the player if he/she want to continue the last game. code for checking whether the game is ended.
+  - File monopoly.cpp contains our main() function: code for asking the player if he/she want to continue the last game. code for checking whether the game is ended and the         winner.
  * Non-standard library used
     >We used the #include <unistd.h> library and function usleep() to hold the program so as to simulate several types of process, e.g., rolling the dice, moving, drawing the chance card.